pombredanne/soter-1/README.md

 ./path/to/soter check /path/to/composer.lock
 ```

-This will check your WordPress packages and provide output similar to the following:
+This will check your WordPress packages and provide output similar to the following (assumes wordpress v4.3, cache-buddy v0.2.0, eshop v6.2.8, pagelines v1.4.6, twentyfifteen 1.3):

 ```
 Checking /Users/ssnepenthe/Code/vuln-test/composer.lock...